raeufroushangar/MICA-Weighted/README.md

 # CEMPI (Contextual Encoding of Mutations Positional Impact)

-CEMPI is a repository for implementing algorithms related to the contextual encoding of mutations and their positional impact in a sequence.
+CEMPI is a repository for implementing algorithms related to the contextual encoding of mutations and their positional impact in genomic sequences.

 ## Project Description